Guide to Luxury Experiences in Sonoma Wine Country

 Browse the Sonoma County Luxury Guide here.

-To wet your appetite for the good life, check out theses samples of top shelf experiences:
+To whet your appetite for the good life, check out these samples of top shelf experiences:

 Escape to this romantic and serene retreat that is consistently rated one of the top places to stay on the Sonoma Coast.
 Located on a seaside perch overlooking the Pacific Ocean, it offers ocean views from every guest room, and is the only AAA Four Diamond hotel on the Sonoma Coast.
 Guest rooms include fireplaces, warm, snuggly down comforters for that sometimes cool ocean breeze, and private balconies for stargazing.

 The onsite restaurant, Drakes Sonoma Coast, celebrates the coastal bounty with a menu highlighting local, sustainably farmed produce, seafood, and meats.
 The onsite spa offers an outdoor heated swimming pool and whirlpool spa, with signature treatments like warm tiger clam shell massage.

 This rural Forestville property amid the redwoods is a ravishing mix of gorgeous guest rooms, a restaurant fed by farm-fresh food, and a seasonally inspired spa.
 The owners, siblings Catherine and Joe Bartolomei, come from fifth generation farmers, so that counts nicely toward the 'farmhouse' authenticity.
 Recently, the property underwent an expansion and redesign of the circa-1870 hideaway, where, amid the towering redwoods of the Russian River Valley, crews added eight new guest rooms housed in an elegant new 'barn,' refreshed the Inn's original ten guest rooms, and brightened the Michelin-starred restaurant that fronts the property.

 Baths are gussied with large jetted tubs and saunas or steam showers, morning starts with full breakfast and fresh flowers in your room, and in the afternoon, you can take wine tasting classes with Sonoma County's only Master Sommelier, then move on to homemade cookies and milk.